caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 #### acme

 Obtains certificates using the ACME protocol.
+Note that `acme` is a default issuer (using Let's Encrypt), so configuring it explicitly is usually unnecessary.

 ```caddy
 ... acme [<directory_url>] {